 Argument Туре Description user All AD users All Unix users string Required.
 Specifies the user or group to assign the role to.
-This argument can be a user principal name (UPN) or a sAMAccountName if you are assigning a role to an Active Directory user or group, a UNIX user name or UID if assigning the role to a local UNIX group.
+This argument can be a user principal name (UPN) or a sAMAccountName if you are assigning a role to an Active Directory user or group, a UNIX user name or UID if assigning the role to a local UNIX group name if you assigning the role to a local UNIX group.
 To assign a role to a local UNIX account, use the following format: oracle@localhost To assign the role to a domain user, use the following format: oracle@domain.name You can also specify "All AD users" to assign a selected role to all Active Directory users or "All Unix users" to assign the selected role to all local UNIX users.
 This argument is not supported if the selected zone is a classic4 zone.

-new\role\assignment adam.avery@acme.com
+new_role_assignment adam.avery@acme.com